OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 |Short films of up to 50 minutes of any genre and from any country, English subtitles were required.
 All selected films will be screened during the festival and judged by a panel of industry experts.
 One film will be selected as 'Best in category' and receive an award.
 Derby (UK) based film makers can submit their work for FREE.

 MISSION & OBJECTIVE

-Derby Film Festival which includes both iD Fest (strand of activity exploring identity through film) and Fantastiq (Sci-fi, Horror and Fantasy festival) is a ten day film festival.
-The festival seeks to celebrate the world of film culture and specialized film along with giving inspirational experiences to new and emerging film makers by bringing leading figures from the world of film to Derby.
-1st to 10th May 2015.
+Derby Film Festival is a ten day film festival which incorporates Fantastiq, a three day Sci-Fi, Horror and Fantasy film festival.
+Derby Film Festival seeks to celebrate the world of film culture and specialized film along with giving inspirational experiences to new and emerging film makers by bringing leading figures from the world of film to Derby.
+29th April to 8th May 2016.
 Derby Film Festival is supported by the BFI and is a leading regional film festival in the UK.